tdwg/vocab/maintenance-specification.md

 The user feedback reports are also used by the maintaining Interest Group to assist in the decision of whether to advance the formal proposal to public comment (Section 4.1), and as an organized source of information to the community during the public comment period.

-### **4.2.4 Archiving the user feedback report**
+### **4.2.4 Archiving the user feedback reports**

-If the proposed enhancement is adopted as part of the vocabulary standard, the implementation report should be archived as a non-normative document in the standard and a link should be made from the document describing the enhancement to the implementation report.
+If the proposed enhancement is adopted as part of the vocabulary standard, the user feedback reports should be archived as non-normative documents in the standard and links should be made from the document describing the enhancement to the user feedback reports.

 ## **5 References**